vincent-qc/btdb2-exp-grinder/README.md

 ## About

-NOTICE: This is a project currently under development<br>
+NOTICE: This is a project currently under development.
+THE CURRENT BUILD IS OUTDATED, AN UPDATE WILL COME SHORTLY<br>

 Due to the grindy nature of exp in btdb2, we decided to create a bot that will help you win and earn exp for btdb2